DGretta/Music/problem_solving/05_timing_sync.md

 **When In Doubt:**
 - Use MIDI clock for modern gear (24 PPQN)
-- One master, all others slaves
+- One master, all others secondary
 - Quality cables matter for timing
 - Check module specs for trigger vs gate
 - Test simple 2-device setup first